AndrewFromMelbourne/raspifb16/README.md

 Test putImage function overlapping screen edge.

 ## testResize
-Test image resizing using scale-upi, nearest neighbour, bilinear interpolation and Lanczos3 interpolation.
+Test image resizing using scale-up, nearest neighbour, bilinear interpolation and Lanczos3 interpolation.

 # boxworld
 A version of Boxworld or Sokoban (Requires a joystick).